jimmale/gohole/README.md

   - Number of Requests served from cache vs Number of fresh requests
   - Duration of DNS responses based off of blocked/cached/resolved
 - [ ] Include license info for dependencies
+- [x] Handle A, AAAA, and other records gracefully
+  - ~~Right now a cached A record could prevent the successful resolution of AAAA, TXT, MX, etc.~~
+- [ ] DNSSec